islandora-interest-groups/Islandora-Documentation-Interest-Group/meetings/2016/Meeting-Notes-2016-08-23.md

 ## Islandora 7.x-1.8 release documentation

+ * A more specific timeline would be nice.
+Robin will write up a proposal for the Release Manager
+ * Will ask DIG's usual suspects to see if anyone want to be Documentation Manager

 ## Islandora CLAW documentation

 * Updates/Discussion?
+   * CLAW [sprint task](https://github.com/Islandora-CLAW/CLAW/issues/265) to find a way to version documentation
+       * DIG does not have an active role for now, but Robin is willing to test solutions later on as an 'outsider'

 ## Next Meeting
 * September 27, 2016 @ 3 pm EST